-From his recent vantage point as the co-chair of the National Commission on Fiscal Responsibility and Reform, Alan Simpson provides his candid take on the hard and tough decisions that lie ahead for America’s leaders in restoring fiscal restraint to the domestic agenda.
-With his trademark candor and wit, Simpson provides his insights on what’s going on in Congress and possible sensible policy options for reforming entitlements, immigration, taxes and balancing the national budget.
-Always unafraid to speak his mind and a favorite of the political media due to his humor and honesty, Simpson also sets his sights on politics in America and the future of the Republican Party.
+With his trademark candor and wit, Alan Simpson provides his insights on the 2016 race for the White House, what’s going on in Congress, and possible sensible policy options for reforming immigration, the tax code and addressing the national debt.
+From his vantage point as the co-chair of the National Commission on Fiscal Responsibility and Reform, Simpson provides his candid take on the hard and tough decisions that lie ahead for America’s new leaders.
+Always unafraid to speak his mind and a favorite of the political media due to his humor and honesty, Alan Simpson sets his sights on American politics and the future of our Country and also the Republican Party.

 A trusted bipartisan leader to whom President Obama turned to with Erskine Bowles, President Emeritus of North Carolina University, to co-chair America's debt reduction commission, Alan Simpson provides his candid views on politics, the economy and the hard and tough choices that lie ahead for America's leaders.